 What are Hidden Mickeys?

-Now, imagineers place them everywhere.
 Sometimes, they take out Hidden Mickeys during refurbishments of rides and restaurants.
 Sometimes, they use these rehabs to add them in.
-Some Hidden Mickeys come and go because they are created out of props that can be moved around by cast members.
+Some Hidden Mickeys come and go because they are created out of props that can be moved around by cast members who work in various areas of the parks.

 Where Can You Find Hidden Mickeys?